ibraheemdev/ibraheemca/content/posts/2020-07-16-easier-asynchronous-state-modelling-in-react-redux-with-the-finite-state-machine-model.md

 };
 ```

 Simple, right?
-But wait, we want to display a spinner if while the request is taking place.
-We also need a way to tell the view that the request was successful or failed, so that is can display the correct message to the user.
-This seems like a good candidate for boolean flags like `isLoading` and `isSuccessful`.
+But what happens when your simple application grows and becomes more complex?
+For example, you might want to display a spinner while the request is taking place.
+You also need a way to tell the view that the request was successful or failed, so that is can display the correct message to the user.
+You might start with boolean flags for each of these potential states such as `isLoading` and `isSuccessful`:

 ```javascript
 const TodosReducer = (state = {}, action) => {